ntnu-mr-cancer/T2-DWI/README.md

 Use the calculateTwoComponent.m function, which uses the function hybridfit_TCmodel.m to perform the actual model fit.

 ### Bi-exponential model:
-Use the calculateBiExponential.m function, which uses the function hybridfit_BE.m to perform the actual model fit.
+Use the calculateBiExponential.m function, which uses the function hybridfit_BEmodel.m to perform the actual model fit.

 ### Mono-exponential ADC:
 Use the calculateADC.m function.